JoykishanSharma/Tirbute-Page-Srinivasa-Ramanujan/README.md

-# Tribute Page
+# Tribute Page - S. Ramanujan

+This is a Tribute page to one of the great Indian mathematician who lived during the British Rule in India.
 This repo is just for my practice on web development.

+Link to the Tribute Page is  --> [here](https://github.com/JoykishanSharma/Tirbute-Page-Srinivasa-Ramanujan)

 work in process.. :smile: